puneethbuilds-middleware/wls-saml-sso-sample-app/README.md

 # Deploy target/saml-sso-diagnostics.war from the WebLogic Administration Console.
 ```

-Open `/saml-sso-diagnostics/`, then select **Start SSO test**.
-Configure your WebLogic SAML integration so `/restricted/*` is protected.
-The generated `WEB-INF/weblogic.xml` assigns the `sso-user` application role to WebLogic's built-in `users` runtime group, which contains all authenticated users.
+Access the application on `http://<wls_hostname>:<wls_port>/saml-sso-diagnostics/`, then select **Start SSO test**.
+`WEB-INF/weblogic.xml` assigns the `sso-user` application role to WebLogic's built-in `users` runtime group, which contains all authenticated users.
 The protected page prominently displays the authenticated user name.

 ## What it reports